Roshumba Williams

 Roshumba Williams (born August 1, 1968) is an American supermodel who first became known for her appearance in the Sports Illustrated Swimsuit Edition in the early 1990s.
 She also works as an actress and reality TV show judge.
 As a teenager in 1987, she was discovered in Paris by fashion designer Yves Saint Laurent and quickly became a regular fixture on international runways.

-Jule Campbell and Roshumba Williams at the 1989 Sports Illustrated Swimsuit photoshoot.